 The North Focals have also gotten a pretty significant price cut.
 Previously $1,000, the smartglasses are now available starting at $600 for the non-prescription mode.
 If you need prescription lenses, that’ll cost an addition $200 putting Focals at $800.
 If you want round frames, limited edition color finishes or premium lenses, those are all available for an additional $100 each.

-Coming in at $1,000, Focals price tag rivals that of many high-end wearables like the Mount Blanc Summit 2.
-And like luxury smartwatches, North’s newest wearable allows you to complete many common tasks without pulling you’ll smartphone out of your pocket.
-In addition to the holographic display to see information, there’s a built-in microphone for voice commands to Alexa, which is integrated, and an included ring that allows you to interact with Focals without lifting your hand.
+Focals’ standout feature is how normal they look compared to the bulky and ugly alternative options on the market.
+North’s newest wearable allows you to complete many common tasks without pulling your smartphone out of your pocket.
+In addition to the holographic display to see information, there’s a built-in microphone for voice commands to Alexa, which is integrated, and an included ring allows you to interact with Focals without lifting your hand.
 You can read our full impressions on Focals here.

-Focals are currently available in two frame styles with three color options.
-The Classic option is a contemporary take on the tradition chunky square frame, and will begin shipping to customers in December 2018.
-Round is a more bold frame option and will start shipping in early 2019.
+The glasses are currently available in two frame styles with three color options.
+The Classic option is a contemporary take on the traditional square frame, whereas Round is as the name suggests — a slightly more circular frame.

 If you’re planning to replace your regular glasses with Focals, you’ll have to wait a bit longer.
-At this time, Focals are only available with non-prescription lenses.
-North plans to offer its smartglasses with prescription lenses in the future but hasn’t announced an official launch date for the product yet.
+The glasses are available in both prescription and nonprescription versions, though the prescription glasses will set you back an extra $200.

 While you can pre-order Focals online, you need to go to one of the actual showrooms to complete your order.
-North showrooms are the only place that can take proper measurements for its custom-made smartglasses.
-If you’re not close to a showroom, there is an option to reserve a pair of Focals with a refundable deposit and request a new location.
+North showrooms are the only place that can take proper measurements for its custom-made smartglasses, as they require a 3D scan of your head.